Module 4 Quiz

 d.
 Let others interrupt.

 d.
-Neither the mentor nor the mentee
+Neither A nor B.

 a.
 True, emotions need to be the priority, even before learning.